This post may contain affiliate links from which i can earn a commission

 The reason for the confusion is understandable considering that the subject is often talked about in hushed tones behind closed doors or not at all.
 Until we have open conversations around menopause there will always be women who, sadly, have no true idea of what they are going through.

-From the age of around 35 – 40 you will begin to ovulate less regularly and your periods will eventually stop.
+From the age of around 35 – 40 you will begin to ovulate less regularly and possibly experience irregular periods until they eventually stop.

 Perimenopause can last as long as 10 years but the average is 4 to 6 years.
 For a few women, these fluctuations can lead to quite disruptive symptoms such as migraines, severe night sweats and more.